clevelaw/WHOMMP/README.md

 The Arduino code is responsible only for the data collection.
 Some sensors included built-in libraries, but all data was collected raw to be analyzed live in the Python code.

 ## **Future Improvements**
 The project was initially conceived as a method of measuring several metabolic parameters during exercise.
 This would include calorimetry, capnography, and the more basic data associated with a stationary bike.
 Currently, the biggest limitations with the setup are the sensors used for data acquisition.
 The CO2 sensor is designed for monitoring atmospheric CO2 and as a result does not have the resolution needed to measure live respiratory data for each inhalation/exhalation.
 A replacement sensor would be an NDIR sensor, which could acquire capnography data sufficient for this purpose but is significantly more expensive (~$400).
-Oxygen sensors are also a viable alternative but again at a higher price than the CO2 sensors.
+Oxygen sensors are also a viable alternative but come at a higher price than the CO2 sensors.

 **License**
 This project is licensed under the MIT License.